-Sensing my slight skepticism to her travel inquiry, she replied, “Kate did it and she loved it!”
+Sensing my slight skepticism about her travel inquiry, she replied, “Kate did it and she loved it!”

 Bingo.
 She said the magic word to validate her wanderlust … “Kate.”

-My good friend Kate is many things to me–a college friend, a family friend, a fellow traveler and wife to one of my oldest friends in my life, Phil.
-She is someone who always intrigues me and someone who, with her husband, always finds ways to conquer the world – be it Central America, Asia, the Caribbean or Europe.
-(I’m pretty sure Kate has way more stamps in her passport than me, and I am in way jealous.)
+My good friend Kate is many things to be–a college friend, a family friend, a fellow traveler, and wife to one of my oldest friends in my life, Phil.
+She is someone who always intrigues me and someone who, with her husband, always finds ways to conquer the world–be it Central America, Asia, the Caribbean, or Europe.
+(I’m pretty sure Kate has way more stamps in her passport than me, and I am a way jealous.)
 This time around, she combined her teaching talents with her traveling passions to experience the world from a few different angles.

 Where were you at in your life when you decided to teach English abroad?

 I had just finished my first year of teaching art at Holy Trinity School in St. Ann, Missouri.
 I was looking for summer jobs on Craigslist and I saw the ad for teaching English in China.